 Abril Fatface looks like this font was taken from an old school newspaper, and evokes a feeling of authority on the subject.

-You can use this to feeling to your advantage by adding Abril Fatface to any business report, consulting proposals or marketing materials:
+You can use this to feeling to your advantage by adding Abril Fatface to any business report, business proposal, consulting proposals or marketing materials:

 Coustard was created by Vernon Adams after he remixed a few other classic fonts like Droid Serif, Tienne, and Artifika.
 And you can see influences of all those fonts throughout the Coustard typeface.